boeni-industries/aico/docs/concepts/emotion/emotion-integration.md

   - **Status**: Not yet implemented (Phase 2+).

 - **AICO Emotion Simulation (internal view)**
-  - Implemented in `/backend/services/emotion_engine.py` using AppraisalCloudPCT/CPM.
+  - Implemented in `/backend/services/emotion_engine.py` using C-CPM (Conversational Component Process Model).
-  - Maintains AICO's own internal emotional state based on user emotion, conversation events, relationship history, and personality.
+  - Maintains AICO's own internal emotional state based on user emotion, conversation events, conversational context, emotional episodes, relationship history, and personality.
+  - Tracks dialogue state, detects emotional episodes (stress → support → resolution), and understands conversation structure (greetings, gratitude, resolution).
   - Publishes to `EMOTION_STATE_CURRENT` and `LLM_PROMPT_CONDITIONING_RESPONSE` topics.
   - Provides expression guidance for text (Phase 1), voice and avatar (Phase 4).
-  - Represents AICO's "feelings" in a way that is consistent, personality-aligned, and relationship-aware.
+  - Represents AICO's "feelings" in a way that is consistent, personality-aligned, conversation-aware, and relationship-aware.
-  - **Status**: Phase 1 complete.
+  - **Status**: Phase 1 complete with C-CPM conversational extensions.

 The **goal** of this dual system is **believability**: AICO should both understand how you feel and exhibit a coherent emotional life of her own that evolves over time.